rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    NOTE: Terraform remote configures remote state storage with Terraform.

-### AWS
+### Provider credentials

-Since the point of Terraform is to get you into clouds, Terraform looks for specific environment variables containing AWS credentials:
+Since the point of Terraform is to get you into clouds, Terraform looks for specific environment variables containing AWS credentials.
+Many Mac users add credentials in their ~/.bash_profile these lines:

    <pre>
 export AWS_ACCESS_KEY_ID=(your access key id)